Learning Geometry and Topology via Multi-Chart Flows: EXPERIMENTAL DETAILS

 We mainly use PyTorch \citep{ansel2024pytorch} (custom license), NumPy \citep{harris2020numpy} (custom license) and SciPy \citep{virtanen2020scipy} (BSD-3 license) for the experiments, with the normalizing flows implementations largely based on \citet{stimper2023normflows} (MIT license).
 We use Scikit-TDA \citep{nathaniel2019scikit-tda} (MIT license) to plot the persistence diagrams.

 For all models, we tune the learning rates among $[1e-4,3e-4,1e-3]$, and tune the reconstruction factors among $[100, 1000, 10000]$.
-We tune the hyperparameters using a single run for each configuration, then for the best configuration run two additional runs and report the results obtained using all three runs.
-For \singlem, in the first half of all epochs the model is trained solely based on reconstruction errors as induced by $\bh$, while in the second half of all epochs the model is trained solely based on log probabilities as induced by $\bg$.
+We tune the hyperparameters using a single run for each configuration with seed $1$, then for the best configuration run two additional runs using as seeds $2$ and $3$ and report the results obtained using all three runs.
+For \singlem, in the first half of all epochs the model is trained solely based on reconstruction errors as induced by $\bh$, while in the second half of all epochs the model is trained solely based on log-probabilities as induced by $\bg$.

 For \single\ and \mult, we use early stopping solely in terms of the reconstruction loss; for \singlem, in the manifold learning phase we use early stopping in terms of the reconstruction loss, while in the density estimation phase we use early stopping in terms of $\W$.
 This may lead to some advantages for \singlem\ in terms of $\W$.